sierkov/daedalus-turbo/README.md

   So, if you have 20 threads, ensure your SSD can make 5000 megabytes/sec in sequential read performance.
 - The performance of the method depends on the number of CPU cores you have.
   To fully benefit from the acceleration, benchmarking with 16+ threads is recommended.
-- Use of docker volumes can have lead to lower performance on some platforms, such as Windows.
+- Use of docker volumes can lead to lower performance on some platforms, such as Windows.
-  So, when benchmarking to reproduce the paper's results, it is advised to use exactly the same setup as presented in the paper, such as using Ubuntu Linux 22.04 LTS as your host OS.
+  So, when benchmarking to reproduce the paper's results, it is advised to use exactly the same setup as presented in the paper:
+  Ubuntu Linux 22.04 LTS as your host OS.